Google+

 Many people go there to jog, but we also saw some suspicious looking couples & suspicious looking groups of men, & so keeping in mind that it's Delhi & we were just two women (dad stayed home that day) we avoided the very lonely looking paths.

-This sign says Hiran Park, which translated means Deer Park.
-All translating credits to mom, I sadly suck at Hindi.
+This sign says Hiran Park, which literally means Deer Park.

 When we entered the lane that was supposed to be a deer park, we were sad to see an enclosure with piles of deer feed & water containers, but not a single deer in sight.
 Had they migrated somewhere deep into the enclosure, away from prying eyes?